wlk-dev/discord-gateway/README.md

 # Discord Gateway
-This Python module provides an advanced implementation of the Discord Gateway, enabling the creation and management of Discord bot connections.
-The module includes functions for connecting, restarting, stopping, and sending messages to the Discord Gateway, as well as event handling, parsing, and managing bot sessions.
-It is designed for performance and flexibility, with support for multiple bots and customizable event parsers.
+This Python module provides an advanced implementation of the Discord Gateway, enabling the creation and management of Discord gateway(bot) connections.
+The module includes functions for connecting, restarting, stopping, and sending messages to the Discord Gateway, as well as event handling, parsing, and managing gateway(bot) sessions.
+It is designed for performance and flexibility, with support for multiple connections and customizable event parsers.

 ## Features
 - Register and manage multiple bots with aliases for easy identification